Innocence of Muslims

-Innocence of Muslims is a 2012 anti-Islamic short film that was written and produced by Nakoula Basseley Nakoula.
+Innocence of Muslims is a 2012 anti-Islamic short film written and directed by Nakoula Basseley Nakoula under the pseudonym Sam Bacile.
 Two versions of the 14-minute video were uploaded to YouTube in July 2012, under the titles "The Real Life of Muhammad" and "Muhammad Movie Trailer".
 Videos dubbed in Arabic were uploaded during early September 2012.
 Anti-Islamic content had been added in post-production by dubbing, without the actors' knowledge.

 Parts of the video perceived as denigration of the Islamic prophet Muhammad resulted in demonstrations and violent protests against the video to break out on September 11 in Egypt and spread to other Arab and Muslim nations as well as to some western countries.
 The protests led to hundreds of injuries and over 50 deaths.
 Fatwas calling for the harm of the video's participants were issued and Pakistani government minister Ghulam Ahmad Bilour offered a bounty for the killing of Nakoula, the producer.
 The film has sparked debates about freedom of speech and Internet censorship.

 Plot and description

 The video titled "The Real Life of Muhammad", uploaded on July 1, 2012, has a running time of 13:03 in 480p format.
 The video "Muhammad Movie Trailer" was uploaded on July 2, 2012, with a running time of 13:51 in 1080p format.
 They are similar in content.

-The trailer opens with a scene portraying the increasing persecution of Copts and poor human rights in Egypt around the time of the film's production, with increases in church burnings, religious intolerance and sectarian violence against the 10% population of Egypt that are indigenous Copts, as well as complaints that authorities have failed to protect this population.
+The trailer opens with a scene portraying the increasing religious minorities persecution and poor human rights in Egypt around the time of the film's production, with increases in church burnings, religious intolerance and sectarian violence against the 10% population of Egypt that are Christian during the time of chaos and revolutions, as well as complaints that authorities have failed to protect religious minorities.
 The New York Times stated: "The trailer opens with scenes of Egyptian security forces standing idle as Muslims pillage and burn the homes of Egyptian Christians.
 Then it cuts to cartoonish scenes depicting the Prophet Muhammad as a child of uncertain parentage, a buffoon, a womanizer, a homosexual, a child molester, and a greedy, bloodthirsty thug."

 Most references to Islam were overdubbed over the original spoken lines after filming had been completed.
 The film's 80 cast and crew members have disavowed the film: "The entire cast and crew are extremely upset and feel taken advantage of by the producer. ...
 We are deeply saddened by the tragedies that have occurred."

 The script was originally about life in Egypt 2,000 years ago and was titled Desert Warrior.
 It was a story about a character called "Master George".
 Several actors were brought in to overdub lines.
 They were directed to say specific words, such as "Muhammad".